 Walking out in my backyard over the weekend, I was once more amazed by the profusion of blooms so late in fall.
-Though we have experienced several killing frosts, and despite the chill in the air, there amongst the remains of summer in the garden I find Sweet Black Eyed Susan, Rudbeckia subtomentosa and Orange Coneflower, Rudbeckia fulgida still blooming in mid October.
+We have already experienced several killing frosts, and despite the chill in the air I find Sweet Black Eyed Susan, Rudbeckia subtomentosa and Orange Coneflower, Rudbeckia fulgida blooming in mid October.

 Nearby are the faded grey remains of Black Eyed Susan, Rudbeckia hirta, succumbed to the frost, and long since moved from brilliant blooms to seed production.
 The flower heads are backyard birdfeeders filled with seed for the clouds of Goldfinches, and enough left over to reseed my prairie and gardens.

-A biennial’s life is indeed short, and in a garden setting, relying on biennials to drop their seed, (and the unpredictable randomness of where the new babies emerge each year) can be a bit frustrating.
+A biennial’s life is short, and relying on biennials to drop their seed in a garden setting (and the unpredictable randomness of where the new babies emerge each year) can be a bit frustrating.
 Fortunately there are some great perennials in the Rudbeckia family to choose from.
 Sweet Black Eyed Susan and Orange Coneflower, the perennial Rudbeckia, “sisters” of the Black Eyed Susan are fantastic options to add to gardens.
 Long lived and long blooming, both plants are considered well behaved, one statuesque and the other compact.